 Chapter 11.
-Syntactic Extension
+Syntactic Extension and Modules

 This chapter describes the Chez Scheme extensions to the syntax-case syntactic abstraction mechanism now standardized in the Revised6 Report.
-These extensions include the module system (Section 11.5), meta definitions (Section 11.7), conditional expansion (Section 11.8) syntax-rules fenders, fluid-let-syntax, and include.
+These extensions include the module system (Section 11.5), meta definitions (Section 11.8), conditional expansion (Section 11.9) syntax-rules fenders, fluid-let-syntax, and include.

 Section 11.1.
-Fluid keyword bindings
+Fluid Keyword Bindings

 Keyword bindings established via the Revised6 Report define-syntax, let-syntax, or letrec-syntax forms may be rebound temporarily with fluid-let-syntax.